 Single Life Table, cont.
 FOR 2022 AND LATER YEARS

-See preceding page for how to apply to nonspouse designated beneficiary of a pre-2021 decedent.
+See headnotes on preceding page for how to apply this table to the nonspouse designated beneficiary of a pre-2021 decedent and for whether to use this table if spouse is sole designated beneficiary.